dongqianwei/regexp/README.md

 # a simple regexp engine(NFA and DFA)

-currently, it only implements a very limited functions.
+currently, it only implements a very limited features.

 following features are supported: